 Interest income is recorded on the accrual basis.
+Dividends are recorded on the ex-dividend date.
 Investment earnings are reinvested in the respective funds.
 Investment earnings include the Plan's proportionate share of realized gains and losses on the disposal of investments, and appreciation or depreciation in the fair value of the underlying investments comprising the respective mutual funds.
 All purchases and sales are recorded on a trade date basis.

-The Plan presents in the statement of changes in net asset available for benefits, the net depreciation in fair value of its investments, which consists of the realized gains or losses and the unrealized depreciation on those investments.
+The Plan presents in the statement of changes in net asset available for benefits, the net appreciation in fair value of its investments, which consists of the realized gains or losses and the unrealized appreciation on those investments.